-- The predominant use of the site should be housing affordable to household incomes 80% -120% of the area median income, with a portion dedicated to artist live/work housing. - The site's close proximity to the headwaters of Spa Creek will require an integral stormwater management strategy and should be a key aspect of the project identity. - The project should include cultural program uses and/or retail uses which complement Maryland Hall and the Arts & Entertainment District. - Improvements to the former Weems Whelan Field and the Spa Creek Trail will be needed including new connections.
+- The predominant use of the site should be housing affordable to household incomes 80%-120% of the area median income, with a portion dedicated to artist live/work housing. - The site's close proximity to the headwaters of Spa Creek will require an integral stormwater management strategy and should be a key aspect of the project identity. - The project should include cultural program uses and/or retail uses which complement Maryland Hall and the Arts & Entertainment District. - Improvements to the former Weems Whelan Field and the Spa Creek Trail will be needed including new connections.

-7 EASTPORT SHOPPING CENTER
+EASTPORT SHOPPING CENTER

-- Future redevelopment should include housing with a substantial portion affordable to household incomes 80% -120% of the area median income. - Redevelopment should provide a similar amount of community-serving retails as provided at the current shopping center. - A small grocery should be included in future redevelopment to address a well-documented gap in food access. - A dedicated shared use path for pedestrians and bicyclists, at least 8ft in width, should be included along the Chesapeake Avenue and Bay Ridge Avenue frontages to improve safety. - Connecting Madison Street to Norman Drive should be considered as a means of improving connectivity. - Improvements to the intersections of Bay Ridge Avenue at Madison Street and Chesapeake Avenue are needed for pedestrian safety. - Include high performing environmental features to ensure a substantial improvement in the environmental quality of the surrounding area.
+- Future redevelopment should include housing with a substantial portion affordable to household incomes 80%-120% of the area median income. - Redevelopment should provide a similar amount of community-serving retails as provided at the current shopping center. - A small grocery should be included in future redevelopment to address a well-documented gap in food access. - A dedicated shared use path for pedestrians and bicyclists, at least 8ft in width, should be included along the Chesapeake Avenue and Bay Ridge Avenue frontages to improve safety. - Connecting Madison Street to Norman Drive should be considered as a means of improving connectivity. - Improvements to the intersections of Bay Ridge Avenue at Madison Street and Chesapeake Avenue are needed for pedestrian safety.

-EASTPORT TERRACE / HARBOUR HOUSE
+6 EASTPORT TERRACE / HARBOUR HOUSE